m0hith/Backdoor-Attacks/README.md

 In summary, the prune defense strategy appears ineffective in significantly reducing the success rate of attacks against the model.
 The compromise in model accuracy due to this defense, coupled with the suspicion that the attack method might be immune to this defense technique or the model retains susceptibility from the training data, raises concerns about its overall security.

-Comparison of the performance of the repaired model is shown in the figure given below:
+A comparison of the performance of repaired model is shown below:

 ![Figure 2](https://github.com/m0hith/Backdoor-Attacks/blob/main/Images/Repaired_model_performance.png)

-Comparison of the performance of the GoodNet model is shown in the figure given below:
+Comparison of the performance of GoodNet model is shown below:

 ![Figure 3](https://github.com/m0hith/Backdoor-Attacks/blob/main/Images/goodnet_model_performance.png)